codewithsumit0/Spotify-Clone/README.md

 # Spotify-Clone
-this is a Spotify clone website
+this is a Spotify clone website.